Yuhsuant1994/DataScienKnowledge/ABTesting/ab_testing.md

 ## step 1: choose a metric

-KPI to track and to compare! often used
+KPI to track and to compare! then to find the distribution of it.

 * CTR (click through rate): nb of clicks / nb of page views, click through probability is unique visitor click / unick visiter view, or at lease count